SEO is like a slow burning fire. Once you get it started, you need to add more wood to it to keep it going.

 Think of your website as the fire, and SEO tasks as the wood.
 Each piece of wood you add, the longer it will burn (work for you).

 Below, I’m providing you with a few tips that will keep your SEO fire burning hot.
-These tips will help boost your site’s optimization for users and search engines…
+These quick tips will help boost your site’s rankings and traffic…

 #1: Optimize Title Tags